-- [3] Set marker display ON/OFF.
-The marker is displayed when the Marker button is clicked and displayed as ON.
-The marker is not displayed when the button is clicked and displayed as OFF.
-The address of the marker and the distance between the cursor and marker are displayed in Marker - [4] Select the operation target.
-The cursor is operated when Cursor is clicked, and the marker is operated when Marker is clicked. - [5] Set the editing mode.
+[3] Set marker display ON/OFF.

+The marker is displayed when the [Marker] is clicked and displayed as "ON".
+The marker is not displayed when the button is clicked and displayed as "OFF".
+The address of the marker and the distance between the cursor and marker are displayed in "Marker Addr" and "Distance", respectively.

+[4] Select the operation target.

+The cursor is operated when Cursor is clicked, and the marker is operated when Marker is clicked.

+[5] Set the editing mode.